antelif/Lending-Library-API/README.md

   Essentially this happens because a transaction is to be cancelled on the moment of creation.
 Else the customer should return the books and the transaction instead of cancelled should be ' FINALIZED'.

+#### Customer Fee Update

+- The return fee cannot be negative.
+- The return fee cannot be greater than the fee owed.

 ### Validations for request bodies: